edwinwebb/pixi-seed/README.md

-Basic rendering of pong game based on pixi seed
+Basic rendering of pong game.

 Connects to https://github.com/alankillip/pong-server

 This is a proof of concept for a multi player pong game.

+Based on:

 ![PixiSeed](https://github.com/edwinwebb/pixi-seed/raw/master/app/displayobjects/Logo/logo%402x.png "Pixi Seed")